hermannhart/theqa/README.md

 - **📊 P-NP Analyzer**: Investigates the separation of P vs. NP using resonance analysis.
 - **🧬 Biomolecule Quantum Simulation**: Uses TheQA with CUDA to analyze biomolecular structures.
 - **📊 the_QA**: the "algorithm"

+### **License**
+- This project follows a dual-license model:

+- For Personal & Research Use: CC BY-NC 4.0 → Free for non-commercial use only.
+- For Commercial Use: Companies must obtain a commercial license (Elastic License 2.0).

+📜 For details, see the LICENSE file.

+### ***Contributors***

+- Matthias - Human resoureces
+- Arti Cyan - Artificial  resources

+### ***Contact & Support***

+- For inquiries regarding commercial licensing or support, please contact:📧 theqa@posteo.com 🌐 www.theqa.space 🚀🚀🚀

+- 🚀 Get started with TheQA and explore new frontiers in optimization! 🚀

 ---

 ## **Installation**